Holden Commodore (VC): Commodore SL/E

+The SL/E was the flagship luxury model.
+It came standard with the 3.3-litre I6 and automatic transmission.

+Production

+The VC Commodore was manufactured at the Elizabeth, Dandenong, and Acacia Ridge plants in Australia, Trentham in New Zealand and in Indonesia as knock-down kits by Udatin.

+A total of 121,807 VC Commodore units were produced.

 HDT Commodore

-In late 1979, Holden pulled out of touring car racing after two years of domination by the LX Torana A9X SS hatchback.
-In 1980, this led to Peter Brock buying the Holden Dealer Team (HDT), though without Holden funding was needed to continue racing and development.
-This led to the creation of a modified VC Commodore, tuned and styled under the direction of Peter Brock who established HDT Special Vehicles, not only to produce enhanced versions of the Commodore but as a way of funding the race team.
+In late 1979, Holden pulled out of touring car racing after two years of domination by the LX Torana.
+This led to Peter Brock buying the Holden Dealer Team (HDT) in 1980, though without Holden funding was needed to continue racing and development.
+This led to the establishment of HDT Special Vehicles, who developed a tuned and styled version of the VC Commodore – not only to produce competition versions but as a way of funding the race team.
 The result was a luxury-performance version of the VC Commodore, to be sold through select Holden dealers throughout Australia as the HDT Commodore.
-The HDT Commodore was powered by an HDT tuned 5.0-litre V8 engine, producing 160 kW at 4500 rpm.
-The HDT Commodore was a limited edition vehicle, with exactly 500 production models produced.
-These only sold with a choice of three colours (Palais White, Firethorn Red or Tuxedo Black) to pay homage to Marlboro, HDT's main sponsor at the time.
+The HDT Commodore was powered by an HDT tuned 5.0-litre V8 engine producing 160 kW at 4500 rpm.
+A limited edition of 500 vehicles were produced.
+They sold in a choice of three colours (Palais White, Firethorn Red or Tuxedo Black), to pay homage to Marlboro, HDT's main sponsor at the time.